Posted by marilynch

 - First Open Streets location in Monterey County, Launched in 2013, Ciclovia Salinas is a youth-led initiative that temporarily opens public streets for active transportation and other activities, all free of motor vehicle traffic.
 Click here to learn more.
 Thanks to City of Salinas officials and the many others who respected and supported the vision, energy, and developing leadership skills of Salinas youth in making this happen.

 - First bike party in Monterey County: Launched in 2012, Salinas Bike Party, a courteous social bike run, hosted numerous bike parties in 2012 and 2013.
-To find out about any upcoming activities, email Rob Garcia at: firstname.lastname@example.org.
 While all ages were invited, older teens and young adults turned out in high numbers and showed that Salinas is a great place to get on your bike and have fun.
 SBP welcomed all types of bicycles–anyone who brought a positive vibe and cruised in tune with SBP party rules.
+In 2014, to connect with former SBP riders for some social bike runs, check in with Salinas Social Cycling; contact info is on the bike community/main resources page.

 Kudos to Salinas youth